djalbat/reaction-with-style/README.md

 `;
 ```
 Similarly for class components.
-For example, if the `Button` class component is to be extended, it must first be amended thus:
+For example, if the `Button` class component is to be extended, it must first be amended:
 ```js
 const { retrieveClassName } = withStyle;